 Figures of speech are an essential aspect of language and communication, serving as creative tools that generate specific effects and enhance the impact of a message.
 They can be found in everyday language as well as in literature, ranging from oral storytelling to polished poetry and prose.
 Intentional deviations from literal statements or common usage, these expressions emphasize, clarify, and embellish language to make it more engaging and expressive.

 Figure of Speech Definition

-A figure of speech is something which is used to convey a more deep or intense meaning.
-It is a phrase made up of two or more words which can add effect to the meaning of something and is used in a non literal sense.
-When using literal speech, the words and sentences explain what is happening literally, or in other words what is happening in reality.
-When we use a figure of speech to explain a situation, the words and sentences become non literal and do not convey what is actually happening but rather give a feeling as to what is happening.
+A figure of speech is something that is used to convey a more deep or intense meaning.
+It is a phrase made up of two or more words that can add effect to the meaning of something and is used in a non-literal sense.
+When using literal speech, the words and sentences explain what is happening literally, or in other words, what is happening in reality.
+When we use a figure of speech to explain a situation, the words and sentences become nonliteral and do not convey what is actually happening but rather give a feeling as to what is happening.